 - What is the expected recovery time?

-Tips for helping your child prepare include:
+Tips for helping a child prepare include the following:

 What you can expect